JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-09/vuejs-fundamentals/index.md

 So prefer `v-show` if you need to toggle something very often, and prefer `v-if` if the condition is unlikely to change at runtime.

 Stay tuned for more about Vue.
-I've a lot of notes to share.
+I've a lot of more to share.